SouthForkResearch/Maintenance-and-Management/content/CHaMP_Repair_Process_2013_Visits.md

 			<li>Add value Main or Side to the Channel field for line segments as appropriate.</li>
 		</ul>
 	<li>Start Editing lines.</li>
-	<li>Straighten top and bottom end of each line by removing vertices so Cross Sections in these areas are appropriate.</li>
+	<li>Straighten top and bottom end of each line by removing vertices so Cross Sections in these areas be appropriate.</li>
 	<li>Stop editing and save.</li>
 </ul>